bakery/blog/_posts/2015-03-06-tinder-swipe-it-like-you-mean-it.markdown

 Tinder.
 Everyone knows about it and even those in relationships have checked it out to see what all the fuss is about.
 I was a heavy user myself, and had my share of Tinder anecdotes, but I’ll save these for another occasion.

 I’ll try to describe why I think Tinder needs a redesign although it's already successful and famous for their use of swipe gestures.
 Not only that, they are often considered as a model of good app design.
 What if I told you they did it wrong and no one even noticed?
 Even worse, people actually copied their mistakes.
+Call me crazy, but I think there is a swipe conspiracy going on.

 ### What is Tinder?